kkipngenokoech/100-days-of-backend-2023/Flutter/images.md

 Before a Flutter app can use a resource, you must declare it in the pubspec.yaml file.

 you can declare all the assets in each directory.
-Make sure you end the directory name with a forward slash, ` /`
+Make sure you end the directory name with a forward slash, ` /` - place this in the [pubspec]

 ```dart
 // pubspec.yaml file to edit